 And that's what she's mad about: me putting a strain on the PR budget to cover up my malfeasance.
 Anything that makes money, even if it's illegal and immoral, is good.
 Anything that costs money is bad.

-Welcome to The Invisible Hand, a stock trading simulation game where you can go ahead and feed your morals directly into the shredder before you sit down to work.
+Welcome to The Invisible Hand (opens in new tab), a stock trading simulation game where you can go ahead and feed your morals directly into the shredder before you sit down to work.
 It's a satirical sim about maximizing profits ahead of all other concerns.
 And as gross as it sounds, it's also extremely engrossing.
 Even making fake millions on a fake stock market is pretty exciting.

 There's a narrative running through The Invisible Hand.
 You begin as a new hire, given a desk in the trading room, and you've also got a competitor, another new employee.
 You're given a daily challenge, such as to make a certain amount of profit off a certain type of stock, or to raise or lower the value of a certain material used in a product, which nets you a bonus if you've completed it by the end of the day.
 As for your competition, whoever does best by the end of the week stays and gets promoted.
 Second prize?
 You're fired.

 Each day, you come into work and sit down at your workstation, learning more about which stock tips to listen to and which to ignore.
 Sometimes there are tips you won't find on the news and social media: illegal insider stock trading tips, for example, accessed on one of your four computer monitors.
 As the minutes tick by you do your best to buy low and sell high, or borrow high and short sell.
-If you've been caught up in the recent GameStop stock drama, this game is highly relevant to your interests.
+If you got caught up in the GameStop stock drama, this game is highly relevant to your interests.

 Days fly by or drag, usually depending on my stock position.
 Sometimes it feels like there's not enough time to get all the trading done I'd like to.
 Other days I'm not sure which tips to trust, or the market seems too volatile, so I focus on a single stock and it feels like the day is passing slowly.
 But you can alter time by visiting the coffee and tea dispenser: A strong coffee will speed up the clock, while a tea will slow it down.